Artificial intelligence for video surveillance: Real-time preventative action

 The detection of intruders using video surveillance has limitations based on economics and the nature of video cameras.
 Typically, cameras outdoors are set to a wide angle view and yet look out over a long distance.
 Frame rate per second and dynamic range to handle brightly lit areas and dimly lit ones further challenge the camera to actually be adequate to see a moving human intruder.
 At night, even in illuminated outdoor areas, a moving subject does not gather enough light per frame per second and so, unless quite close to the camera, will appear as a thin wisp or barely discernible ghost or completely invisible.
 Conditions of glare, partial obscuration, rain, snow, fog, and darkness all compound the problem.
 Even when a human is directed to look at the actual location on a monitor of a subject in these conditions, the subject will usually not be detected.
-The A.I. is able to impartially look at the entire image and all cameras' images simultaneously.
+This motivates the development of multi-modality surveillance techniques that employ multiple, complementary video sensors, such as RGB videos combined with infrared videos.
 Using statistical models of degrees of deviation from its learned pattern of what constitutes the human form it will detect an intruder with high reliability and a low false alert rate even in adverse conditions.
 Its learning is based on approximately a quarter million images of humans in various positions, angles, postures, and so forth.

 A one megapixel camera with the onboard video analytics was able to detect a human at a distance of about 350' and an angle of view of about 30 degrees in non-ideal conditions.
 Rules could be set for a "virtual fence" or intrusion into a pre-defined area.
 Rules could be set for directional travel, object left behind, crowd formation and some other conditions.
 Artificial intelligence for video surveillance is widely used in China.
 See Mass surveillance in China.